** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 This document will be your personal guide through the Alchemy Script language, a tool that enables you to harness the power of Alchemy Script in order to automate parts of processes and data entry, data visibility, or data calculations reflected in the Alchemy User Portal.

-As a Configuration Administrator (Admin), you have the possibility to add Alchemy Script Expressions to the process and record templates to fit the needs of your organization using the Configuration Portal.
-In the User Portal, configured templates will allow members of your organization (Users) to capture their work in a structured and predetermined way.
+As a System Administrator, you have the possibility to add Alchemy Script Expressions to the process and record templates to fit the needs of your organization using the Configuration Portal.
+In the User Portal, configured templates will allow members of your organization to capture their work in a structured and predetermined way.

-This manual will help you understand where and how to write Alchemy Script Expressions, and learn all the best practices.
+This manual will guide you on best practices as you learn where and how to write Alchemy Script Expressions.

-Alchemy Script Expressions can be used in the record templates
+Alchemy Script Expressions can be used throughout record templates:

-Alchemy Script Expressions can be used in the process templates
+Alchemy Script Expressions can be used throughout process templates:

 Before we see how to write expressions, we need to define the types of data to be used in expressions: